 All of the beach is public, from the ocean to the high water mark.
 Access to the beach, however, is often private.
 For beach access within the resort, use the Dunes House, the Disney Beach House, or any of the access paths along Mooring Buoy or Ocean Lane.

 Parking is available at the Dunes House and at the Disney Beach House.
-You may also call on the Palmetto Dunes Buggy daily from April-Labor Day 8am-9pm at 843-689-4222 for free rides.
+You may also call on the Palmetto Dunes Buggy daily from March-Labor Day 8am-9pm at 843-689-4222 for free rides.

 PROTECTING THE BEACH

 The beach is a favorite gathering place for many islanders.
 Although it provides a tranquil, stress-relieving and beautiful place to be, it also performs many other natural services.

 It provides wildlife habitat for our native species, many of which are found only in dune fields, including dwarf live oak, prickly pear cactus, sea oats, six-lined racerunner lizards and Spanish bayonet.

 Beaches and dunes provide important wildlife corridors that can get animals from one end of the island to the other without crossing roadways.

 Dense dune vegetation can protect your house and landscape from damaging salt spray.
 Dunes provide important storm barriers that protect upland property from the effects of wave energy, and can store storm water in the troughs between the dune peaks to minimize flooding.
 Our beaches also are a major draw for tourists year-round.
 For all these reasons, we need to protect our beach-dune system and encourage the formation of new dunes.

 Please note that while the resort is private, the beach is public and is under the jurisdiction of the Town of Hilton Head Island.

 The Beaufort County Sheriff’s Department patrols the beaches and enforces all beach regulations.
 Violators of beach regulations are subject to fines up to $500 per each offense.